FavourOgboi/Secondary-School-Student-Academic-Performance-Prediction/README.md

 ![Example Image](/images/student.jpeg)
 ### TEAM DATAVERSE
 ***
-This project analyzes student academic performance based on various factors such as foundational knowledge, study hours, and family background.
+This project analyzes student the African student academic performance based on various factors such as foundational knowledge, study hours, and family background.
 The goal is to analyse students' academic success and improve educational outcomes by providing valuable insights to educators.

 # Project Overview